Know the Signs of Heart Attack and Stroke

-Stroke -- Call 911
+Stroke: Call 911

-- Facial weakness - Can you smile?
+- Facial Weakness - Can you smile?
 Has your mouth or eye drooped?

-- Arm weakness - Can you raise both arms?
+- Arm Weakness - Can you raise both arms?

-- Speech problems - Can you speak clearly?
+- Speech Problems - Can you speak clearly?
 Do other people understand you?

-- Take action – Call 911 and tell the operator at what time you started noticing these signs.
+- Take Action - Call 911 and tell the operator at what time you started noticing these signs.
 Every minute matters!

-Chest Pain -- Call 911
+Chest Pain: Call 911

 If you are having chest pain, do not ignore it.
 Heart attacks are not always easy to detect - they start slowly, with mild pain or discomfort in the chest.
 Know the signs:

 - Chest discomfort in the center of the chest that lasts more than a few minutes, or that goes away and comes back.
-It can feel like uncomfortable pressure, squeezing, fullness or pain.
+It can feel like uncomfortable pressure, squeezing, fullness, or pain.

 - Discomfort in other areas of the upper body.
-Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw or stomach.
+Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw, or stomach.

 - Shortness of breath with or without chest discomfort.

-- Other signs may include breaking out in a cold sweat, nausea, or lightheadedness.
+- Other signs may include breaking out in a cold sweat, nausea, or feeling light-headed.

 As with men, women's most common heart attack symptom is chest pain or discomfort.
-But women are somewhat more likely than men to experience some of the other common symptoms, particularly shortness of breath, nausea/vomiting, and back or jaw pain.
+However, women are more likely than men to experience some of the other common symptoms - particularly shortness of breath, nausea/vomiting, and back or jaw pain.